I’ve done this once before. Okay, twice. Okay, three times. Fine. It never turned out well and I’d like to tell you what I learned.

 Oh also, here’s an example of something corny that I once did to ask a person out to coffee.
 I really meant this one as more of a joke though:

 Update June 22: I forgot to mention that I’ve also had a couple girls before hit me out of the blue with an e-mail or text asking me out.
-I don’t judge them for it, but I’m telling you that you know this can happen to guys too.
+I don’t judge them for it, but I’m telling you so that you know this can happen to guys too.